raburton/rboot/readme.txt

   - Flash layout can be changed on the fly (with care and appropriately linked rom images).
   - GPIO support for rom selection.
-  - Reserves less ram (16 bytes vs. 144 bytes for the SDK loader).
+  - Wastes no stack space (SDK boot loader uses 144 bytes).
   - Documented config structure to allow easy editing from user code.

 Limitations